 Measurement: Public satisfaction with future workforce preparation is measured by telephone survey of a statistically valid sample of 2,400 Broward adults age 18 and older.
-Specifically, the survey asks, What kind of job do you think Florida's educational system is doing to develop the kind of work force businesses will need in the future?
-Would you say it is doing an excellent, good, fair, or poor job?
-The margin of error for the survey is ±2.2%.
+Specifically, the survey asks, "Would you rate the job Florida's educational system is doing to develop the kind of work force businesses will need in the future as excellent, very good, good, fair, or poor?"
+The sampling error for the survey is ±2.2%.